lawslefthand/Neo6m-IDF32/README.md

 #include "freertos/FreeRTOS.h"
 #include "neo6m.h"

 //IMPORTANT : Always invoke gps_start() and then raw_nmea() to get correct lat_long , speed and course data.
-Both of them have to be initialised together first.
+Both of them have to be invoked together first.

 void task(void *arg)
 {